Mustafa-Arghandiwal/Windows-Website-Blocker/README.md

 # Windows-Website-Blocker
-A simple script to block websites in Windows
+A simple python script to block websites in Windows

  🔴IMPORTANT❗🔴  unfortunately you have to clear your browser's cache in order for this script to work
  <br>